lukechanning/ui-developer-challenge/README.md

 ### Steps to get going

 * Check out the included UI design (Sketch or PDF formats are included) that we’d like you to implement.
 There is a free 30-day trial for [Sketch](http://bohemiancoding.com/sketch/) if you do not have it already.
-A pdf is also attached, in case you cannot use Sketch.

 * Use rbenv, rvm or similar ruby version manager to install Ruby 2.2.2